kittrz9/sorta-engine/README.md

 ### res/shaders/ directory
 Where the shaders should be.
 Right now only has one vertex and fragment shader.

+### res/fonts/ directory
+Where the font files should be.
+They are generated with [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen/).
+Fonts require both a png file and csv file (both generated with msdf-atlas-gen).

 ---

 ## Major things to do (in no particular order):